top of page

 What to Expect in Your Menopause Health Visit

-Dr. Nisha Kuruvadi offers personalized menopause care combining internal medicine, plant-based nutrition, and lifestyle medicine.
+Dr. Nisha Kuruvadi offers personalized menopause care combining internal medicine, plant-based nutrition, and lifestyle medicine—similar to her comprehensive approach outlined in chula vista women’s health: menopause, weight & metabolic care.

 Her program includes: